hakonrossebo/elm-language-server-requirements-specification/README.md

 ### Design constraints
 ### Language server functions

 This is just a temporary placeholder.
-Please discuss main features here#1
+Please discuss main features here GH-1
 * Jump to definition
 * Find/highlight all references to an item
 * Types on hover